BashiirHagi/AWS-Security-Services/README.md

 Provisioned S3 bucket Macie resources using terraform in AWS

-Created a macie classification job to peform security scans on the sample data in the S3 buckes on a daily basis
+Created a macie classification job to peform security scans on the sample data on a daily basis

 Provisioned secret manager secrets to store environment credentials in AWS